We often forget just how powerful a cup of tea can be.

 Chamomile: antiseptic, anti-inflammatory, anti-microbial, antispasmodic, aids in digestion and has a calming sedative effect.
 Makes a great wash for the face and treatment for stys.
 Has worked great for our children of all ages.

-Lemon Balm: nervine (means that it calms the nerves), tranquilizer, antispasmodic, fever reducer, antiviral.
+Lemon Balm: nervine (it calms the nerves), tranquilizer, antispasmodic, fever reducer, antiviral.
 Good for colds, flu, colic in little ones, sleeplessness, flatulence.
 This herb is used almost daily in our home.

 Rosemary: digestion, menstrual cramps, diarrhea, antispasmodic effect on upper intestine and gallbladder ducts, antiseptic, anti-inflammatory.
 Used as a wash for hair, diaper area, psoriasis, dandruff and lice prevention.
 We use in our home to disinfect and do vapor treatments during flu season.

 Lemon Grass: used to treat depression, fight fever used locally over rheumatic joints and sprains as well as nervous and digestive disorders.
-Anti-bacterial and anti-fungal properties reduce flatulence promotes relaxing sleep.
-Organic essential oil of lemongrass is used to cleanse oily skin, and in aromatherapy as a relaxant.
+Anti-bacterial and anti-fungal properties reduce flatulence, promotes relaxing sleep.
 This herb is one of my favorites.
 I cook with it all the time and always add a pinch to my homemade herbal tea mixes.

 Hope you enjoyed this brief class on herbs.
 I will be discussing the benefits of other herbs in future articles.